-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percent of students who like coming to school Data Source: Surveys Students: 71% Students who like coming to school: Students: 82% 2020-21 Students: 83.0% Students who like coming to school: Students: 76.7% 2021-22 Students: 90% Students who like coming to school: Students: 90% 6.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percent of students who like coming to school Data Source: Surveys Students: 71% Students who like coming to school: Students: 82% 2020-21 Students: 83.0% Students who like coming to school: Students: 76.7% 2021-22 Students: 68.5% Students who like coming to school: Students: 73% 2022-23 Students: 90% Students who like coming to school: Students: 90% 6.
 Percent of students receiving counseling services on an ongoing basis.
-Data Source: Counseling rosters 8% 2020-21 8% 2021-22 2% 3.
+Data Source: Counseling rosters 8% 2020-21 8% 2021-22 5.70% 2022-23 2% 3.
 Promote/Increase Parent Involvement/Family Engagement, including how the District promotes parental participation in programs for unduplicated pupils and individuals with exceptional needs.
 Self-reflection rating on Parent and Family Engagement: Building Relationships, Question #4 Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families.
 4- Full Implementation 2020-21 Building Relationships, Question #4 Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families.
 5- Full Implementation and Sustainability 2021-22 Building Relationships, Question #4 Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families.
+5- Full Implementation and Sustainability 2022-23 Building Relationships, Question #4 Rate the LEA's progress in developing multiple opportunities for the LEA and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families.
 5- Full Implementation and Sustainability